Ollie Johnston: Career

 Johnston was an animator at Walt Disney Studios from 1934 to 1978, and became a directing animator beginning with Pinocchio, released in 1940.
 He contributed to most Disney animated features, including Fantasia and Bambi.
 His last full work for Disney came with The Rescuers, in which he was caricatured as one of the film's characters, the cat Rufus.
 The last film he worked on was The Fox and the Hound.
 His work includes Mr. Smee (in Peter Pan), the Stepsisters (in Cinderella), the District Attorney (in The Adventures of Ichabod and Mr. Toad), and Prince John (in Robin Hood).
 According to the book The Disney Villain, written by Johnston and Frank Thomas, Johnston also partnered with Thomas on creating characters such as Ichabod Crane (in The Adventures of Ichabod and Mr. Toad), Sir Hiss (in Robin Hood), and story consultant in Little Nemo: Adventures in Slumberland.

 Johnston co-authored, with Frank Thomas, the reference book Disney Animation: The Illusion of Life, which contained the 12 basic principles of animation.
 This book helped preserve the knowledge of the techniques that were developed at the studio.
 The partnership of Frank Thomas and Ollie Johnston is fondly presented in the documentary Frank and Ollie, produced by Thomas' son Theodore, who in 2012 also produced another documentary, Growing up with Nine Old Men, included in the Diamond Edition of the Peter Pan DVD.

 Personal life

-Born in Palo Alto, California to Oliver, a Stanford professor, and Florence Johnston, Johnston had two older sisters, Winifred and Florence.
+Born in Palo Alto, California, to Oliver, a Stanford professor, and Florence Johnston, Johnston had two older sisters, Winifred and Florence.
 Johnston attended Palo Alto High School and Stanford University, where he worked on the campus humor magazine Stanford Chaparral with fellow future animator Frank Thomas, with whom he formed a lifelong friendship.
 Johnston then transferred to the Chouinard Art Institute in his senior year.
-Ollie married a fellow Disney employee, ink and paint artist Marie Worthey, in 1943.
-Marie Johnston died May 20, 2005 at the age of 87.
+Johnston married a fellow Disney employee, ink and paint artist Marie Worthey, in 1943.
+Marie died May 20, 2005, at the age of 87.